shanxt/Presentations/WFHTipsAndTricks/ThingsToDo.md

 https://www.psypost.org/2020/03/daily-meditation-decreases-anxiety-and-improves-cognitive-functioning-in-new-meditators-after-8-weeks-56198

 ### Learn to solve the Rubik's cube! ###
+:boy::girl:
 Got a cube lying around at home?
 You now have enough free time to master it, and show off after a few weeks!
 Like most things, this isn't about intelligence - there's a method to it, and practice and hardwork will get you there. https://www.youcandothecube.com/solve-it/3-x-3-solution

 ### Learn to draw ###
+:boy::girl:
-Learn to sketch solo - https://www.youtube.com/watch?v=ewMksAbgdBI
+* Learn to sketch solo - https://www.youtube.com/watch?v=ewMksAbgdBI
-A channel that both parents and kids can use to learn to draw - https://www.youtube.com/user/ArtforKidsHub
+* A channel that both parents and kids can use to learn to draw - https://www.youtube.com/user/ArtforKidsHub

 ### Learn a new language ###
 9 places online to learn a new language for free: